The Big Six (Ghana): Christianborg cross-roads shooting

 On 20 February 1948, Dr. Nkrumah and Dr. J. B. Danquah met and addressed World War II veterans who had been agitating for their end-of-service benefits following World War II at the Palladium Cinema, Accra.
 These veterans had fought with the Gold Coast Regiment of the Royal West African Frontier Force and had not been paid their gratuities on their return home.
 Nkrumah and Danquah both gave their support and encouraged the veterans in their protest over their post-war neglect.

 On 28 February, what became known as the "Christianborg Cross-Roads shooting" occurred.
 Some Second World War veterans marched to the Christianborg Castle, the seat of the colonial government.
-They intended submitting a petition to the Governor, Sir Gerald Creasy about their poor conditions, unpaid war benefits and neglect.
+They intended to submit a petition to the Governor, Sir Gerald Creasy about their poor conditions, unpaid war benefits and neglect.
 Police Superintendent Colin Imray, a British police officer, ordered the veterans to disperse, but they refused.
 He then ordered his men to open fire on the unarmed soldiers and, when they refused, opened fire himself killing three of them namely, Sergeant Cornelius Frederick Adjetey, Private Odartey Lamptey and Corporal Attipoe.
 This led to another round of riots and looting in Accra during which foreign (European and Asian) stores were looted.
 The riots lasted for five days.